A partitioned dataset(PDS) directory can contain not just the names of the members within the PDS but other important information.

 IEBCOPY UNLOAD copies the selected PDS members and their PDS directory information to a sequential dataset(PS) using a fixed format.
 This PS dataset (unloaded PDS or PDSU) is then easily stored on tape or transmitted to other sites.

-The following job will unload all members of an entire PDS.
+The following job will unload all members of a PDS.
 Even if the PDS is a loadmodule dataset you do not have to worry about aliases or anything else IEBCOPY will do it all for you (An alias is an alternate name by which the OS can invoke the same loadmodule either at the same or another entry point).

 //S1 EXEC PGM=IEBCOPY //SYSPRINT DD SYSOUT=* //DD1 DD DISP=SHR,DSN=PDS_dataset_name //DD2 DD DSN=output_dataset,DISP=(NEW,CATLG), // SPACE=(TRK,(20,10),RLSE) //* UNIT=unit,VOL=SER=volser //SYSIN DD * COPY INDD=DD1,OUTDD=DD2 /*